Winter is upon us and that means mulled wine 🍷🍷

 Serve warm in mugs, not wine glasses as they might crack and top with your favourite garnishes.
 I usually like to chuck in a cinnamon stick and slice of orange.

-And that’s it!
-Told you it was easy to make.
-But beware as it’s even easier to drink!!!
+But beware as it’s even easier to drink!